bobluppes/MLDG/index.md

 - the step size of the meta-learn step: meta_step_size
 - the value for the hyper parameter beta: meta_val_beta

-The models are defined in main_XXX.py by initialising their respective classes with a rather long list of parameters.
+The models are defined in main_XXX.py by initialising their respective classes with a long list of (hyper) parameters.
 These parameters include:

+- number of test every steps: `test_every`
+- batch size for training `batch_size` (default is 64)
+- number of classes: `num_classes`
--
+- momentum: `momentum`
--
+- number of classes" `inner_loops`
+- number of step size to decay the lr: `step_size`
+- index of unseen domain: `unseen_index`
+- learning rate of the model: `lr`
--
+- weight decay: `weight_decay`

 Both classes are defined in `model.py`.
-MLDG inherits it's initialization from the baseline.
+The MLDG model defines a new train method and inherits all other methods and properties from the baseline model.

->> explain which parts of the algorithm correspond to which lines of code
->>
-explain 2 parts of the code where loss and meta loss is defined
+We will now discuss the interesting parts of the MLDG train method.
 ```
 images_train, labels_train = self.batImageGenTrains[index].get_images_labels_batch(
                 )